Skip to main content

 - Assurance Partner | SB & Company, LLC

-Common misses over internal control understanding/testing in compliance testing.
+This session covers common misses over internal control understanding/testing in compliance testing.

 Learning Objectives:

-• Identify key controls over applicable compliance requirements in a single audit;
+• Identify key controls over applicable compliance requirements in a single audit.

 1:00 PM – 2:15 PM EDT